s312569/clj-biosequence/README.md

 [clj-biosequence "0.1.2-SNAPSHOT"]
 ```

-To use require in your namespace:
+To use in your namespace:

 ```clojure
 (ns my-app.core